magento/devdocs/guides/v2.0/install-gde/trouble/tshoot_composer-fail.md

   	file_get_contents(app/etc/NonComposerComponentRegistration.php): failed to open stream: No such file or directory

 ### Description
-This happens because of recent changes in Composer; it is not an issue with the Magento application.
+This happens because of recent changes in Composer.

 The workaround is to downgrade Composer to an earlier version and try your Magento download again.

+Any version of Composer dated November 21, 2015 or later has this issue.
 To confirm this issue is related to the Composer version, enter the following command:

 	composer -v

-The following version has this issue:
+The version displays similar to the following:

 	Composer version 1.0-dev (2b14f0a047dd4f3545ec82381f65c36ea93a4c81) 2015-11-25 17:13:09

+Note the date is 2015-11-25, which indicates Composer has this issue.

 To work around it: